VinAIResearch/JointIDSF/README.md

     ./run_jointIDSF_XLM-Rencoder.sh
 ```

- - Here, in these batch files, we include running scripts to train both our JointIDSF and the baseline JointBERT+CRF.
+ - Here, in these bash files, we include running scripts to train both our JointIDSF and the baseline JointBERT+CRF.
  - **Although we conduct experiments using our Vietnamese dataset, the running scripts in `run_jointIDSF_XLM-Rencoder.sh` can adapt for other languages that have gold annotated corpora available for intent detection and slot filling.** Please prepare your data with the same format as in the ```data``` directory.

 ### Inference